 So, the question is, are you present?
 If you aren’t living your life with a sense of harmony and joy, there’s a problem.

 Most adults don’t think they are beautiful.
 However, if you ask a child, they will tell you, “of course I’m beautiful.”
 Something happens to change their self-image between early childhood and adolescence.
 And that something is the culture.
-There’s a lot of stereotypes and negative social programming that distorts our perception of who we are.
+There are a lot of stereotypes and negative social programming that distorts our perception of who we are.

 The Problem — Living on Autopilot